mm-zzg/vchub-en-v50/docs/installation/windows-environment.md

       ![alt text](10.png)
 8. The installation is complete.
       ![alt text](11.png)
 9. After completion, the default access to the VC Hub site is: `http://localhost:8066`.
-After the installation, you will enter the configuration wizard interface.d
+After the installation, you will enter the configuration wizard interface.

 ## **Configuration Steps**